Coookei/Gamely-Proxy/README.md

 ![Express](https://img.shields.io/badge/express.js-5.x-blue)
 ![TypeScript](https://img.shields.io/badge/typescript-5.x-blue)

 A secure, lightweight proxy server for the [RAWG API](https://rawg.io/apidocs), built with Node.js, Express, and TypeScript.
-Use this proxy to keep your RAWG API key safe and prevent exposure in client-side code.
+Optimised with Redis-based caching for fast response times and per-IP rate limiting.

 > **Note:** This proxy is designed for use with [Gamely](https://github.com/Coookei/Gamely).
 > **Why use it?** It keeps your RAWG API key secure by handling all API requests server-side, preventing exposure in client-side code.